curm90/node-db4-challenge/README.md

 - `getRecipes()`: should return a list of all recipes in the database.
-- `getShoppingList(recipe_id)`: should return a list of all ingredients and quantities for a given recipe `SELECT ingredient, quantity, unit FROM meal_ingredients AS mi JOIN ingredients AS i ON i.id = mi.ingredient_id WHERE mi.meal_id = 1;`
+- `getShoppingList(recipe_id)`: should return a list of all ingredients and quantities for a given recipe
-- `getInstructions(recipe_id)`: should return a list of step by step instructions for preparing a recipe SELECT instruction, instruction_number
+- `getInstructions(recipe_id)`: should return a list of step by step instructions for preparing a recipe
-  FROM instructions
-  WHERE meal_id = 1;

 Organize and name your files anyway you see fit.